Bibree/temperature-converter/README.md

 Converts from F to C in degrees (java program)

+git pull
-git init
+// grab the data frim the repository git init
+//initializing git repo with your folder you selected
+* work on your files
 //makes changes to program
 git status
 //get changes you made